 Two Boeing 777-200 aircraft (G-YMMG and G-YMMK) have been converted to temporary cargo-only use with all seats apart from First Class removed.

 BA has also retired 3 Boeing 777-200 aircraft at London Heathrow.
 These were known as the “odd-ball” aircraft with registrations G-ZZZA, G-ZZZB, and G-ZZZC and 17 First Class seats which typically operated to the Middle East and US East Coast.

 BA has 12 Boeing 787-8 aircraft in its fleet.

 These all operate in a three class configuration, with no First Class.
 Prior to COVID-19, they ordinarily operated routes such as Baltimore, Calgary, Charleston, Chennai, Durban, Hyderabad, Islamabad, Montreal, Nashville, New Orleans, Pittsburgh, Osaka and Seoul.

-BA had planned to retrofit its Club Suite to Boeing 787-8 aircraft from 2021.
+BA had originally planned to retrofit its Club Suite to Boeing 787-8 aircraft from 2021.
 It is yet to give an updated timescale for this.

 BA has 18 787-9 aircraft in its fleet.